georgerobescu/urbit-visor/guides/building-urbit-web-apps/README.md

 This makes it so your app declares a variable `ship`, which is first an empty string.
 Once the app is launched, Urbit Visor will be queried for the ship name, using the `getShip()` function of the `urbitVisor` object.
 If permissions don't exist, the request will fail, and Urbit Visor will show you a popup asking you to grant permissions.
 If permissions do exist, the ship name will be fetched and populate the `ship` variable.

-Let's edit the initial boilerplate that `create-react-app` provides to see how this works in practice.
+Let's edit the initial boilerplate that `vite` provided to see how this works in practice.

 ```tsx
 import "./App.css";